eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification.md

 Protocol messages contain headers as JSON object with arbitrary content.
 The keys of the JSON object are the header names; the values are the header values.

 The header names are *case-insensitive* and *case-preserving* in the following sense:
 - **Case-insensitive**: Capitalization of header names does not affect evaluation of the headers by Ditto;
 setting `correlation-id` or `CORRELATION-ID` has the same effect.
 If 2 headers differing only in capitalization are set, Ditto's behavior is **not defined**.
 - **Case-preserving**: Capitalization of headers by the sender of a Ditto protocol message is visible to the receiver.
-An exception of case-preservation are the headers of HTTP requests and responses, since they are themselves not case-sensitive.
+An exception to case-preservation are the headers of HTTP requests and responses, since they are themselves not case-sensitive.

 There are some pre-defined headers, which have a special meaning for Ditto: